Filming Locations Downton Abbey

 Tours should be booked through the Hallkeeper’s Office on 0207 606 7010 or via email to [email protected]

+Byfleet Manor is the setting for the Crawley family matriarch.
 Imagine getting married in the Dowager Violet’s house or if not a wedding what about a delicious Afternoon Tea served in the Downton Room.
-You can take part in this great British tradition in this incredible family home in Surrey.
+You can take part in this great British tradition in the incredible family home Byfleet Manor in Surrey.
 Afternoon teas are available by private reservation for a minimum of 4 guests up to a maximum of 30.

 You can even partake of a Downton Champagne Tea served by the “Downton crew” dressed in period costume how much fun would that be?
 Served on bone china with dainty finger sandwiches, scones and cream cakes you will feel like the Dowager’s guest.
 After tea have a walk around the grounds chat with the pet pigs Delilah and Whilhomena and admire the exquisite British gardens.